Savastyl/Amplitude-Normalized-Data-Model-with-Azure-Databricks-and-Delta-Lake/README.md

 # Amplitude Normalized Data Model for September 2021

-This technical test requires the creation of an Amplitude Normalized data model for the month of September 2021 using Spark, preferably PySpark.
+This requires the creation of an Amplitude Normalized data model for the month of September 2021 using Spark, preferably PySpark.
 The main transformation involves selecting a subset of columns, renaming them and casting their data types based on a given mapping.

 ## Transformation
 The following mapping is used to select, rename and cast the columns:
 ![Alt text](Media/Screenshot%202023-03-03%20212945.png)

-Implementation
+## Implementation
 The implementation is done using the following steps:

 Load the raw data for September 2021 from a Parquet file using Spark.